zaphar/sheetsui/docs/index.md

 * `k` ⬆️, will move one cell up.
 * `d` will delete the contents of the selected cell leaving style untouched
 * `D` will delete the contents of the selected cell including any style
+* `gg` will go to the top row in the current column

 **Sheet Navigation**